-When is a Home Care Package Government Funded as opposed to Government Subsidised?
+When is a Home Care Package Government Funded or Government Subsidised?

 - Full Pensioners receive a Government Funded Home Care Package because they pay no Income Tested Care Fee, and from 1/7/2019 we waived the Basic Daily Care Fee.
-So with Daughterly Care your Home Care Package is fully funded by the Government.
+So Pensioners with Daughterly Care their Home Care Package is fully funded by the Government.

 - Part Pensioners pay no Basic Daily Care Fee with Daughterly Care from 1/7/2019, however the Government will ask you to pay part of the Income Tested Care Fee.
 That’s why we say you receive a Subsidised Home Care Package.
 Read the Income Tested Care Fee section further down the page for detailed information.

 - Fully Self-funded Retirees pay no Basic Daily Care Fee with Daughterly Care from 1/7/2019.
 The Government requests you pay the Maximum Income Tested Care Fee see below for more detail, so your Home Care Package is subsidised by the Government.

 - If your Home Care Package started before 1/7/2014 then you pay no Income Tested Care Fee and if you choose Daughterly Care from 1/7/2019 you pay no Basic Daily Care Fee, so your Home Care Package is Government funded.

 - Fees set by the Government, paid from your pocket;